HikaruSSG/HCI-Project/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Contribution Guidelines

+We welcome contributions to the Business App project.
+If you'd like to contribute, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with clear, concise messages.
+4. Submit a pull request.

 ## Deploy on Vercel